sgodkhindi/Map_Food_Deserts_Tableau/README.md

 ![Heat Map Comparison](Images/Dashboard_Heat_Map_Comparison.PNG)

 ## Conclusion
-After analyzing the data and visualizing it the team has arrived at the following conclusion:
+After analyzing the data and visualizing the data the conclusion is as follows:
-Areas with higher levels of poverty are more likely to become Food Deserts.
-Additionally, poorer counties not only have fewer Grocery stores, but they also have larger numbers of Dollar stores and Fast-Food places proportionate to their population.
+1. Areas with higher levels of poverty are more likely to become Food Deserts.
+2. Additionally, poorer counties not only have fewer Grocery stores, but they also have larger numbers of Dollar stores and Fast-Food places in proportion to their population.
+3. Due to not having adequate access to fresh food, most of the residents of these counties end up consuiming processed foods from Dollar or Discount Stores and/or Fast Food locations that are omnipresent.